Jyess/PACPAC3/README.md

   <h3 align="center">PACPAC 3</h3>

   <p align="center">
-    A simple game project written in JavaScript to experiment with classes and DOM manipulation.
+    A simple game written in JavaScript to experiment with classes and DOM manipulation.
     <br><br>
     <a href="https://github.com/Jyess/PACPAC3/issues">Report a bug</a>
   </p>